 The project offers all Australians a baseline understanding of geographic and demographic risk factors – giving real-world context to the government’s prevention strategies.

-Esri Australia National Business Manager, Lisa Dykes said the AIHW’s solution will serve as an important framework for other health agencies to share crucial information with the public.
+An Esri Australia representative said the AIHW’s solution will serve as an important framework for other health agencies to share crucial information with the public.

 “With the Institute’s award-winning work, for the first time, Australians have access to a national and connected picture of critical data on suicide and self-harm which will serve as a ‘best practice’ approach for other areas of the public health system.